vpalienko/Automation-practice-with-Playwright/README.md

 run `pytest -m feature` to run feature tests only

+By default, tests are run in headed mode (to run tests in headless mode, remove `--headed` in `pytest.ini -> addopts`).

-run with `--headed` to run tests in headed mode (headless mode is set by default)
+run with `--slowmo 500` to slow down tests by 500 milliseconds

 run with `--numprocesses auto` to run tests in parallel